 Law, A Level

-This programme will develop your understanding of the legal system, covering aspects of criminal law, tort (negligence), and contract law.
+This programme will develop your understanding of the legal system, covering aspects of criminal law, tort (negligence), and human rights.
 You will also learn how and why laws are created, with consideration of justice, morality and the power of judges to make laws.

 You will have the opportunity to witness the law in action by visiting local magistrates’ courts, the Royal Courts of Justice, Supreme Court and the Houses of Parliament.
 We also arrange for guest speakers to talk to you about their roles in the justice system.